Nepal Trekking Permit: Everything you need to know

 Do we need a permit for trekking in Nepal?

-Yes, a trekking permit is essential while trekking in Nepal.
-The permits vary as per the location and the trekking agency is in charge of obtaining them before you arrive in Nepal.
-When trekking in the Manaslu or Upper Mustang, requires an original passport for permits.
+Yes, a trekking permit is essential while trekking in nepal.
+The permits vary as per the location, and the trekking agency is in charge of obtaining them before you arrive in Nepal

-Result of trekking without permit and Guide in Nepal
+Result of trekking without a permit and guide in Nepal

 Places to obtain trekking permits